Ruby on Rails - Examples

 Rails is both a runtime web application framework and a set of helper scripts that automate many of the things you do when developing a web application.
 In this step, we will use one such helper script to create the entire directory structure and the initial set of files to start our Library System application.

-- Run the following command to create a skeleton for library application.
+Run the following command to create a skeleton for library application.
+It will create the directory structure in the current directory.

 This will create a subdirectory for the library application containing a complete directory tree of folders and files for an empty Rails application.
 Check a complete directory structure of the application.
 Check Rails Directory Structure for more detail.